 Milk is loaded with nutrients which humans love to consume, but unfortunately, so does bacteria.
 While most of the bacteria are safe to consume shortly after it is pasteurized, after only a few weeks toxic cultures will consume the beverage, making the product dangerous for human consumption.

-Although milk has a short best-before date line, it can still be useful after it rots.
-For many years, scientists have been researching methods on how to extract the proteins within milk and convert them into fabric.
+Although milk has a short best-before dateline, it can still be useful after it rots.
+For many years, scientists have been researching methods on how to extract the proteins within milk and convert them into the fabric.

 Previous techniques involved extracting the proteins with hazardous chemicals, defeating the purpose of using milk in the first place.
 However, QMILK, an innovative clothing manufacturer, claims they have developed a unique technique that does not harm the environment.